 When the subject is Buddhism, “enlightenment” means a spiritual awakening.
 But the Western Enlightenment has been political and social.
-It’s about reason, the rights of the individual citizen, a scientific understanding of the material plane.
+It’s about reason, the rights of the individual citizen, and a scientific understanding of the material plane.
 Because the Enlightenment’s ideas were derived from the speculations of a number of individual philosophers and thinkers, there isn’t absolute agreement on what those rights are.
-Modern-day progressives, liberals, centrists and many conservatives all base their positions on the ideas of different Enlightenment thinkers and they take different positions accordingly.
+Modern-day progressives, liberals, centrists and many conservatives all base their positions on the ideas of different Enlightenment thinkers, and they take different positions accordingly.
 People on the more liberal end of the spectrum think of the US as a democracy, whereas more conservative types say we live in a representative republic.
 There is a kind of “conservative” who rejects the Enlightenment ideals, and I’ll be getting around to him in another post.
 For the moment I want to focus on those who support it.